Hospitality Management BA (Hons)

 Additional costs

-In years 1 and 2 you will be required to cover costs for restaurant and kitchen uniforms (approx £150).
-Travel costs may be required for placements, subject to location.
+You will be required to cover costs for restaurant and kitchen uniforms (approx £50-150).
+You will also be responsible for any additional costs incurred when travelling to and from work placements.

 What can I do on completion of my course?